-Odico’s suite of disruptive, robotic technologies is conceived to liberate the architect’s creative process, and conversely enable contractors to materialize geometrically complex visions, with no negative implications on time efficiency and cost-effectiveness.
-Our technologies offer efficiency improvements up to 100% over existing solutions.
+Odico’s suite of disruptive robotic technologies is designed to liberate the architect’s creative process, and enable contractors to realize advanced projects at a fraction of normal costs.
+Our technologies offer efficiency improvements up to 100 times over existing methods and unprecedented flexibility through our intelligent software solutions.

-Robotic Hot-wire cutting (RHWC) utilizes a robotically controlled, electrically heated wire to cut through industrial foams, replicating the geometry by a given CAD-model.
+Robotic hot-wire cutting utilizes a robotically controlled, electrically heated wire to cut through industrial foams, replicating the geometry of a given CAD-model.

-The process enables us to produce complex geometry formwork for concrete casting and foam based elements for industrial applications.
-We can do this at a fraction of the time and cost associated with the implementation of pre-existing technologies.
+The process enables efficient production of advanced formwork designs for concrete casting and foam based elements for industrial applications.
+We can do this at a fraction of the time and cost of existing technologies due to the greatly increased machining speed.

-Foam cut-off and used formwork can be recycled for new insulation products or formwork material, enabling a highly sustainable production cycle.
+Foam cut-offs and used formwork can be recycled for new insulation products or formwork material, enabling a highly sustainable production cycle.

-The robotic milling allows us to reproduce extremely complex 3D geometries untouched by the familiar limits of standard portal milling.
-Our robot can manufacture objects up to 24 meters in a wide variety of materials, including EPS, PUR, foam materials, wood, and aluminum.
+Robotic milling enables the production of extremely complex 3D geometries beyond the limitations of standard 5-axis CNC milling.
+Objects in sizes up to 24 meters can be manufactured in a wide variety of materials, including EPS, PUR, foam materials, wood, and aluminum.

 We are prepared to consult you to provide a unique solution for your project, and our technology makes it feasible even for small quantity production.

 Abrasive Wire Cutting

 Abrasive cutting takes robotic hot-wire cutting to the next level.
 By replacing the electrically heated wire with an abrasive diamond wire, wire-cutting can now be performed on virtually any material, including solid and high density groups such as natural stone, concrete and timber.

 This approach enables high-speed manufacturing of ruled surface geometries.
 In conjunction with our software solution, it represents a major step forward in increasing the efficiency of solid material machining.